Frijoles de la Olla + Video

 Frijoles de la Olla

-2 cups dried pinto beans
+- 2 cups dry pinto beans

-¼ onion (optional)
+- ¼ onion (optional)

-Salt to taste
+- Salt to taste

-Measure out the beans.
+- Measure out the beans.
 Spread the beans over your counter so you can look for beans that are broken, discolored, or shriveled and remove them.
 There will also be small stones or pebbles that should be sorted out of the beans during this phase.
 Discard all of the undesirable pieces.

-Place beans in a colander.
+- Place beans in a colander.
 Rinse the beans thoroughly with cool water for about 3 minutes.

 - This step is not necessary, but your beans will be lighter in color and “mas bonitos” as my mom says: Soak your beans for 4 to 6 hours before cooking.
 Ensure that your beans are covered with a lid.
 I never soak them and they still come out bonitos.
 I think they come out bonitos when the beans are fresh.
 I prefer to be a rebel and skip this step.

-Pour the drained beans into a large pot.
+- Pour the drained beans into a large pot.
 Add enough water to reach 3 inches over the beans.
 Bring to a boil over medium-high heat.
 Cover and simmer until the beans are tender, about 3 - 4 hours, adding more hot water as the beans absorb liquid.
 Every pot is different and so check your beans after 2 hours.
 Most take 3 - 4 hours but I have a pot I love to cook my beans in because it only takes 2 hours.

-Add salt and onions (onions are optional) about one hour before complete.
+- Add salt and onions (onions are optional) about one hour before complete.
 Refrigerate beans when cooled.
 The beans can be frozen in small bowls for later use.

-Beans can be refrigerated for (5) days.
+- Beans can be refrigerated for (5) days.